Comp-Wolf/Dev-Ops_Repo/devops/engin-hoca-ile/203-dockerization-bookstore-api-on-python-flask-mysql/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `clww-aws-workshop` repo on Github

 - Step 2: Create project folder for local public repo on your pc